stagadimples/movemaker/README.md

     + deleteMoves
     + deleteAllocations

+#### Current Approach
++ Table **imp_cont_info_man** in motion is the base table storing all details of totes to be moved between the ASRS and OSR of the miniload storage area.
++ Current implementation does not make any moves in relation to forecasted demand and, as such, moves less than totes than new implementation.
++ af.insert_cont_info_man

+### Performance Measurement

 ### Approach

 + A simple forecast based on average daily sales * probability of sale is used to determine expected demand